 What follows is a list of the most evil and dangerous Greek Gods and Goddesses.
 Some of the choices might surprise you, but we feel they deserve their place!

-The Most Evil and Dangerous Greek Gods and Goddesses
+The Most Evil and Dangerous Gods and Goddesses in Greek Mythology

 Apate was the daughter of Erebos, the God of Darkness, and Nyx, the Goddess of Night.
 An ominous lineage if ever there was one.
 She had a number of siblings including Moros, who represented doom, Nemesis, representing retribution, and the Keres, representing violent death.
 She was the Goddess of deceit, deception, guile and fraud, not someone to bump into in the street.